singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 | current % 5 == 0 | true     | false | true  | false   |
 | to print         | FizzBuzz | Fizz  | Buzz  | current |

-For the most part, this can be handled by taking in "target"parameters and the value to print.
-The output for the Number thread needs to be overwritten, though, asit's not a simple, fixed string.
+For the most part, this can be handled by taking in "target" parameters and the value to print.
+The output for the Number thread needs to be overwritten, though, as it's not a simple, fixed string.

 We can implement a FizzBuzzThread class which handles most of this.
 A NumberThread  class can extend FizzBuzzThread and override the print method.
 ```java